jrdnbrkfld/pp2-rock-paper-scissors/README.md

 #### First Time Visitor Goals
 * As a First Time user, I want to easily understand the main purpose of the site.
 * As a First Time user, I want a simple but effective way of making my choices while playing the game.
+* As a First Time user, I want to clearly see how my choices are affecting the game for good or bad.
 * As a First Time user, I want to find ways to follow the creator of the site on multiple social media platforms to keep up to date with what they have created.
 #### Returning Visitor Goals
 * As a Returning user, I want to be able to return to see if I can beat the computer again or for the first time.